chezmoidotsh/arcane/projects/nex.rpi/README.md

 > This is a personal project intended for my own use.
 Feel free to explore and use the code,
 > but please note that it comes with no warranties or guarantees.
 Use it at your own risk.

-\[^1]:
-Except for TailScale and SMTP services, which are used for external communication.
-However, these services are optional and everything *should* work without them.
+[^1]: Except for TailScale and SMTP services, which are used for external communication.
+However, these services are

-\[^2]:
-This will force to use a local docker registry to deploy the services. **Make sure to be able to access the registry from the remote device.**

-\[^3]:
+    optional and everything *should* work without them.

-See for more details <https://docs.k3s.io/installation/private-registry>.
+[^2]: See for more details <https://docs.k3s.io/installation/private-registry>.